XiaoMengXinX/ProfileStatusSyncer/README.md

 3. Set the environment variable `MODE` to `KeepNeteaseStatus` to maintain the profile status of NeteaseCloud Music.

-Notice that if you don't set the `MODE` variable, the tool will run in `GitHub2Netease` mode by default.And if you run it on GitHub Action, just add a secret called `MODE` and set its value.
+Notice that if you don't set the `MODE` variable, the tool will run in `GitHub2Netease` mode by default.And if you run it on GitHub Action, just add a secret field called `MODE` and set its value.